 Morkie Puppy Training

-Training sessions should always be happy and fun times filled with yummy rewards and excited praise.
-With positive training techniques, the Morkie can be a wonderful student.
+Training sessions should always be happy and fun times filled with yummy rewards and enthusiastic praise.
+With positive training techniques, Morkie can be a wonderful student.
 They need a gentle and patient person to work with them during training sessions.
-Harsh methods will cause the Morkie to balk and shut down, not to mention that this type of dog training is known to be counterproductive.
+Harsh methods will cause the Morkie to balk and shut down, not to mention that this type of dog training is counterproductive.

-The crate is an important training tool for almost every dog, but especially for families with young children.
-This training is important for any owner for trips to the vet, traveling, boarding, etc. Crate training your dog can be a painless process if you follow the steps in this guide and will provide lifelong benefits to your dog.
+The crate is an important training tool for almost every dog, especially for families with young children.
+This training is important for any owner for trips to the vet, travelling, boarding, etc. Crate training your dog can be a painless process if you follow the steps in this guide and provide lifelong benefits to your dog.

 Crate your Morkie when you are not home, or confine it to a small area where it will not cause damage if it has an accident.
 Keeping your Morkie in a crate or restricted area lessens the chance of an accident because it won’t want to soil its sleeping spot.

 Most owners wonder how long should a puppy be in a crate.
-See the table below to help you determine how long you can Crate your dog, based on their age.
+See the table below to determine how long you can Crate your dog based on their age.

-The Morkie is a dog you can get along with very well easily, but the basic training, the growth in a harmonious environment from an early age and constant socialization are essential.
-The first step in puppy socialization is learning simple, but important habits.
-It is important to feel comfortable when it is held on a leash, when its master makes it a bath or when the master touches its food.
+The Morkie is a dog you can get along with very well easily.
+Still, basic training, growth in a harmonious environment from an early age and constant socialization are essential.
+The first step in puppy socialization is learning simple but important habits.
+It is important to feel comfortable when held on a leash, when its master makes it a bath or when the master touches its food.

 How to Potty Train Morkie Puppies

-You will need to take your Morkie’s size and temperament into account to potty train it effectively.
-The process takes some time and patience, but if you do it correctly it will pay dividends when you have a well-trained adult dog.
+You will need to take your Morkie’s size and temperament into account to train it effectively.
+The process takes some time and patience, but it will pay dividends when you have a well-trained adult dog if you do it correctly.